LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 contracts/interface in the format of swagger file that needs to be implemented by brands.
 Following are the methods defined by the specification:

-- **Get Bot Environments**: This API fetch the list of enviorments defined for the passed `botId`
+- **Get Bot Environments**: This API fetch the list of environments defined for the passed `botId`
 - **Get Bot State**: This API sends the bot state if the bot is `online` or not.
 - **Get Conversation Events**: This API sends bot responses on the passed consumer messages.
-- **Create Conversation**: This API creates a conversation instance for the given conversationd (`convId`) for a given `botId`
+- **Create Conversation**: This API creates a conversation instance for the given conversation (`convId`) for a given `botId`

 Please refer to the [API Service Specification](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service)